Spirit (band): 1960s

 Early demo recordings by the band were produced by their Topanga Canyon roommate Barry Hansen, later known as the radio host Dr. Demento.
 In August 1967, the record producer Lou Adler (known for his work with The Mamas & the Papas and The Grass Roots) signed the band to his label, Ode Records.
 The group's first album, Spirit, was released in 1968.
 "Mechanical World" was released as a single (it lists the playing time merely as "very long").
 The album was a hit, reaching number 31 on the Billboard 200 and staying on the chart for seven months.
-The album had jazz influences and used elaborate string arrangements (not found on their subsequent recordings) and is the most overtly psychedelic of their albums.
 A song from the album, "Fresh Garbage", was included on the CBS sampler album The Rock Machine Turns You On, released in 1968 in the UK, Europe and South Africa, and was the UK's first introduction to the band.

 The band capitalized on the success of their first album with another single, "I Got a Line on You".
 Released in November 1968, a month before their second album, The Family That Plays Together, it became their biggest hit single, reaching number 25 on the charts (number 28 in Canada).
 The album matched its success, reaching number 22.
 In December, they appeared at the Denver Auditorium, with support band Led Zeppelin, who soon after interpolated parts of Spirit's song "Fresh Garbage" in an extended medley based around their cover of Bob Elgin and Jerry Ragavoy's "As Long as I Have You" (initially popularized by Garnet Mimms) during their early 1969 concerts.
 Spirit also appeared with Led Zeppelin at two outdoor music festivals in July 1969.
 Jimmy Page's use of a theremin has been attributed to his seeing Randy California use one that he had mounted to his amplifier.
-Guitar World magazine stated that "California's most enduring legacy may well be the fingerpicked acoustic theme of the song 'Taurus', which Jimmy Page lifted virtually note for note for the introduction to 'Stairway to Heaven'."
+Guitar World magazine stated that "California's most enduring legacy may well be the fingerpicked acoustic theme of the song 'Taurus', which Jimmy Page was accused of copying note for note for the introduction to 'Stairway to Heaven'."
 The Independent noted the similarity in 1997.
 In 2014, Mark Andes and a trust acting on behalf of Randy California filed a copyright infringement suit against Led Zeppelin in an attempt to obtain a writing credit for "Stairway to Heaven".
 Page denied copying "Taurus", and the suit was unsuccessful.
 The verdict was overturned on appeal in September 2018.
 On March 9, 2020, the Ninth Circuit re-instated the original jury verdict.

 After the success of their early records, the group was asked by French film director Jacques Demy to record the soundtrack to his film Model Shop, and they also made a brief appearance in the film.
-Their third album, Clear, released in 1969, reached No. 55 on the charts.
+Their third album, Clear, released in 1969, reached No. 55 on the chart.